 High School: Wacha came to Wyoming from Texarkana, Texas, where he earned First Team All-Northeast Texas and First Team All-District 15-3A honors as a linebacker.
 His senior season, he recorded 97 tackles, four sacks and intercepted one pass.
 As a junior, Wacha was selected the District 15-3A Defensive MVP.
 He also earned All-Northeast Texas as a junior, and was once again First Team All-District 15-3A.
 Wacha was credited with 108 tackles and 3.5 sacks his junior season.
 His Pleasant Grove team posted a 6-5 record in 2010 and advanced to the first round of the state playoffs.
 Wacha also started as a sophomore, recording 103 tackles and three sacks as Pleasant Grove enjoyed a 13-2 season that didn't end until the fourth round of the state playoffs.
 An outstanding first baseman in baseball, he was the Offensive MVP of District 15-3A his junior year, and was a Second Team All-State Class 3A selection.
 His sophomore season, Pleasant Grove won the 3A state championship in baseball, and Wacha was named to the All-Tournament team, as well as to the First Team All-District team.

 Personal: Born May 20, 1993, he is the son of Karen and Tom Wacha.
 His older brother, Michael, is a professional pitcher with the St. Louis Cardinals.
 He has another older brother, Charley, and a younger sister, Brette.
 He was also recruited by Arkansas and Baylor.
-He is pursuing a degree in kinesiology and health promotion at UW.
+He is pursuing a degree in math/science at UW.